ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

 > There are a number of other optional flags, which cab be found on the documentation link just above.

-> NOTE: As of today, DDS can break when there are heavy uploads.
-We are working on fixing it, but on the meantime, we recommned to ZIP files when the uploads are big (Hundreds of files).
+> NOTE: As of today, DDS can have performance issues and upload failures when uploading many small files.
+We are working
+> on fixing it, but in the meantime, we recommend that you archive (with ZIP or RAR, no compression required) deliveries
+> when the delivered data consists of hundreds or thousands of small files.

  - [ ] TASK: Upload the files in the data folder.
 Remember to change the **project ID** and the **source** from the command above